Mott’s Bar Fukunoya

-Kibune (貴船, lit. yellow boat) is a small town in a forested valley in the northern mountains of Kyoto City, which developed around Kibune Shrine.
-According to legend, a goddess traveled in a yellow boat (hence the name Kibune) from Osaka all the way up the river into the mountains north of Kyoto, and Kibune Shrine was built at the site where her boat journey had come to an end.
+Kibune (貴船) is a small town in a forested valley in the northern mountains of Kyoto City, which developed around Kifune Shrine.
+According to legend, a goddess traveled in a boat from Osaka all the way up the river into the mountains north of Kyoto, and Kifune Shrine was built at the site where her boat journey had come to an end.

 The rest of the town is made up by traditional styled ryokan and restaurants that line the narrow road for a few hundred meters parallel to Kibune River.
 It is a popular retreat from Kyoto's famed summer heat, but is also well visited in autumn when the leaves change.

 From June to September, Kibune's restaurants build covered platforms out over the river where visitors can enjoy a meal as the water flows beneath them.
 Known as kawadoko, dining on the platforms is a relaxing experience and an excellent way to escape the summer heat.
 Most restaurants serve kaiseki meals that range in price from 3,000 to 20,000 yen per person.
 Reservations are recommended in the evenings and on busy days.

 A hiking trail to Kurama-dera, a mountain temple in neighboring Kurama, starts from Kibune on the opposite side of the river from the road.
 Visitors must pay a small entrance fee (200 yen) at the trailhead as this is the rear entrance to the temple.
 From here it is about a one hour hike up the occasionally steep trail to Kurama-dera's main buildings, and a further 30 minutes to the town below.